-PCPs are responsible for referring Early and Periodic Screening, Diagnosis and Treatment (EPSDT)-eligible members identified as needing BHT services, regardless of diagnosis, to the Plan for assessment and referral to a mental health provider.
-The Plan manages the behavioral health benefits of Medi-Cal members.
+PCPs are responsible for referring Early and Periodic Screening, Diagnosis and Treatment (EPSDT)-eligible members identified as needing BHT services, regardless of diagnosis, to MHN for assessment and referral to a mental health provider.
+The plan coordinates with MHN to manage the behavioral health benefits of Medi-Cal members.